UtrechtUniversity/Workshop-IRAS/docs/intro_svm.md

 We are going to explore this on LISA, a super computer with ~7500 cores, although we aren't going to use them all.

-So many cores on one machine is a huge advantage, but a super computer also  disadvantages.
+So many cores on one machine is a huge advantage, but a super computer also has disadvantages.
 For instance you don't have a nice _interactive development environment (IDE)_ as RStudio on Lisa.
 But how do we run R code on Lisa?

 You will learn that in the next lesson.
 [Go back to the overview](./overview.md) or go [to the next lesson](./preparations.md).